velvia/filo/wire_format.md

 Many of the vectors consists of at least one fixed-size element arrays.
 These data vectors are, for flexibility and compactness, not represented with the native FlatBuffer arrays, but rather with two elements:

+* info - a struct with the following elements:
     * nbits - a u8 representing the number of bits per element
+    * signed - a bool, true if the vector contains signed integers
 * data - a u8 array with each element aligned to every nbits, stored in little endian order.
-    - For example, if nbits was 4, and the array was [1, 2, 3, 4], then in network / file byte order, the bytes would be 0x21 0x43
+    - For example, if nbits was 4, and the array was [1, 2, 3, 4], then in file byte order, the bytes would be 0x21 0x43

 The following types and standard nbits sizes should be supported by all Filo implementations: